Plug and socket on fire

 • lack of energy (general lethargy)

-As you can see, many of the symptoms are similar to those of the flu.
+As you can see, many of the symptoms are like those of the flu.
 This can cause people to ignore the early signs of CO poisoning.

 To reduce the risk in your home of carbon monoxide poisoning, here are some simple steps you can take: